 On Fridays and Saturdays night services run on the Victoria, Central, Jubilee, Northern and Piccadilly lines to most stations, usually every 10 minutes throughout the night.
+There is also now a weekend night service on part of the London Overground (between New Cross Gate and Dalston Junction), with plans to extend later in 2018.
 Off-peak fares apply, and your day travelcard or Oyster/contactless cap covers journeys starting up until 4.30am.

 If the tube can't get you home or simply isn't as convenient, London's night bus network is extensive (and cheaper) – though you may end up waiting 30 minutes or so between buses.

 There are tons of freebies you can claim from different retailers if it's your birthday, via their newsletters and loyalty schemes.
 And while this isn't specific to London, there is a huge range of participating stores in the capital.

 Examples include TGI Fridays offering Fridays Rewards Club Members free cocktails, smoothies or desserts on members' birthdays for them and up to five friends, and Subway giving Subcard holders a free cookie on their birthdays.

 The price of accommodation tends to shoot up the closer you are to the centre of London.
 So to keep the cost of your hotel or apartment rental down, stay further out and take advantage of quick transport links into the city.